Enhancing Large Language Model-Based Systems for End-to-End Circuit Analysis Problem Solving: Experiments

-\item[iii)] The dataset includes very few instances of dependent sources, which are characterized by rhombus-shaped contours.
-To address this, we employ OpenCV for their detection, using a rule-based and data-efficient approach (see Section \ref{S42}).
+\item[ii)] Further results beyond Figure \ref{pr_curve} reveal that data distribution and contextual diversity play a critical role.
+Although the mAP@0.5 values for both the dependent voltage source and the dependent current source reach 0.995 in the test dataset (Figure \ref{pr_curve}), the detection performance in our circuit problem dataset remains poor.
+The reason is that almost all circuit diagrams containing dependent sources consist of only a single dependent source and no other circuit elements (i.e., 196 out of 196 cases for dependent voltage sources and 196 out of 201 cases for dependent current sources).
+As a result, the YOLO model tends to overfit to the pattern that dependent sources appear as standalone components occupying an entire image, rather than as interconnected elements within a complete circuit.
+This bias leads to poor detection performance for dependent sources in the circuit problems.
+This observation highlights that, for object detection models such as YOLO, the training dataset must contain sufficient contextual diversity and structural variability so that the model can learn object features within realistic circuit environments rather than memorizing isolated component patterns.
+To address this issue, we employ OpenCV for dependent source detection using a rule-based and data-efficient approach (see Section \ref{S42}).
 This method is also labor-efficient, as it avoids the need to collect and annotate extensive image datasets.
-Notably, this hybrid approach---combining data-driven methods (e.g., YOLO) with rule-based techniques (e.g., OpenCV)---can be generalized to other object detection tasks and has the potential to support improved recognition and understanding in VLMs. \end{itemize}
+Notably, this hybrid approach---combining data-driven methods (e.g., YOLO) with rule-based techniques (e.g., OpenCV)---can be generalized to other object detection tasks and has the potential to support improved recognition and understanding in vision-language models (VLMs). \end{itemize}